 Option A – Cosmetic and Pharmaceutical Research (half of the students)

 - Cosmetic and dermatological products on the market; from molecular biology to market.
 At the end of the course the student will be provided with the principles for developing bioactive molecules into products based on solid science that includes the use of biotechnology-derived ingredients, genetic profiling for individual skin-care, stem-cell-based products and therapies to regenerate ageing tissues, or cell and tissue engineering.
-In addition, the course will also concentrate on market penetration, value proposition and value development of products.
+In addition, the course will also concentrate on market penetration, value proposition and value development of products (see details).

 - In vitro skin models for testing and evaluation.
 The main aim of this course is to provide the knowledge necessary to design, develop and validate bioactive compounds from library screenings to cosmetic and dermatological applications to obtain effective and stable products for exploitation.
-At the end of the laboratory, the students will be familiar with the most up-to-date cellular and multicellular in vitro models employed to assess the efficacy, safety, and mechanism of action of bioactive molecules and other ingredients.
+At the end of the laboratory, the students will be familiar with the most up-to-date cellular and multicellular in vitro models employed to assess the efficacy, safety, and mechanism of action of bioactive molecules and other ingredients (see details).